Loading...

 • The cost of studying in the UK

-Between 2023 and 2024, more than 730,000 international students were enrolled in UK institutions.
-They come for the highly regarded education system (US News & World Report ranks the UK third-best country in the world for the quality of its education) and the diversity of life, which makes for a rewarding study experience.
+Between 2024 and 2025, 685,565 international students were studying in the United Kingdom.
+They come for the highly regarded education system (US News & World Report ranks the UK sixth in the world for the quality of its education) and the diversity of life, which makes for a rewarding study experience.

-Finally, the UK is a compact country, making travelling while you study easy.
-As an international student in the UK, its possible to experience life in a big city like London and find pristine nature on your doorstep in national parks and coastal spots.
-France is just a train-ride away from London.
+Finally, the UK is a compact country, making traveling while you study easy.
+As an international student in the UK, it’s possible to experience life in a big city like London and find pristine nature on your doorstep in national parks and coastal spots.
+France is just a train ride away from London.

 Prospective business students certainly think so.
-According to data from the Graduate Management Admission Council (GMAC), the UK was the third most popular destination for GMAT scores worldwide last year, behind the US and India.
+According to data from the Graduate Management Admission Council (GMAC), the UK was the third most popular destination for GMAT scores worldwide in 2024, behind the US and India.

-Aside from attending a top-ranked business school, studying business in the UK will also enable you to practice your English language skills, which will be all-important if youre aiming to have a career in international business.
+Aside from attending a top-ranked business school, studying business in the UK will enable you to practice your English language skills, which will be all-important if you’re aiming to have a career in international business.

 Additionally, numerous job opportunities are available to business school graduates in the UK.
-It is the worlds sixth-largest economy, and has particular strengths in the professional services, aerospace, and insurance industries.
+It is the world’s fifth-largest economy, and has particular strengths in the professional services, aerospace, and insurance industries.

 In London, there are also significant opportunities for those targeting finance jobs, as the city is the world’s second-most important financial center, after New York.
 Budding entrepreneurs will also find the UK a fruitful environment—London has the third-best startup ecosystem in the world, while Bristol, the Manchester-Liverpool, and Edinburgh-Glasgow regions are considered emerging ecosystems.